 The ABS unit 1, which consists of a hydraulic unit, brake electronics control unit, and return pump, is installed under the seat.
-A wheel speed sensor 2 is located at both the front and the rear wheel.
+One wheel speed sensor 2 is located in each case on the front and the rear wheel.

-Danger of accidents Functional limitations of the ABS
+Danger of accidents Changes to the vehicle impair the function of the ABS.